 Working together to make a difference

-The Southwest Health Equity Research Collaborative (SHERC) SHERC is a National Institute on Minority Health and Health Disparities (NIMHD) grant-funded cooperative agreement through the National Institutes of Health (NIH #U54MD012388) within the Center for Health Equity Research at Northern Arizona University.
+The Southwest Health Equity Research Collaborative (SHERC) SHERC is a National Institute on Minority Health and Health Disparities (NIMHD) grant-funded cooperative agreement through the National Institutes of Health (NIH #U54MD012388) within the Center for Community Health and Engaged Research at Northern Arizona University.

 SHERC is part of the NIMHD’s Research Centers in Minority Institutions Program.